Skip to main content

 The Problem with Basic Economy & Low-Cost Carriers

 When a traveler says they found a cheaper airfare, it’s often a Basic Economy ticket with the lowest fare class and the highest risk.
 These tickets may save you a few dollars upfront, but they come with serious trade-offs: no seat selection, no flexibility, no carry-on or checked bag and you’re the first to get bumped if a flight is oversold.
-Basic Economy fares are almost always a poor fit for business travel, which is why many of our clients proactively block them from being booked altogether.

 Airlines like Frontier, Breeze and Spirit operate entirely on Basic Economy-like models.
-Their fares are stripped down to the bare minimum, often leaving travelers to pay out of pocket for essentials like seat assignments, carry-ons or even speaking to a representative.
-For business travelers, this lack of flexibility and support can quickly become a logistical nightmare.
+And like a basic economy ticket, their fares are stripped down to the bare minimum as well, often leaving travelers to pay out of pocket for essentials like seat assignments, carry-ons or even speaking to a live representative.

 The Fine Print of Online Booking Sites